Your shopping cart is empty!

 • Being a vegetable source, it has very high levels of plant sterols, especially ß-sitosterol.
 The FDA has approved the following claim for phytosterols: "Foods containing at least 0.4 gram per serving of plant sterols, eaten twice a day with meals for a total daily intake of at least 0.8 gram, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease".
 Phyto-sterols competitively inhibit cholesterol absorption in the gut and thereby can reduce total cholesterol levels by 10% to 15%.

 • Olive oil is rich in vitamin E. 100 g fresh extra-virgin oil contains 14.39 mcg (about 96% of RDA) of alpha-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin through protecting it from harmful oxygen-free radicals.
+Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucous membranes and skin through protecting it from harmful oxygen-free radicals.

 • Additionally, extra-virgin oil is also a very good source of vitamin K; 100 g provides about 50% of DRI.
 Vitamin K has a potential role in the increase of bone mass by promoting osteotrophic activity in the bone.
-It also has established role in the treatment of Alzheimer's disease patients by limiting neuronal damage in the brain.
+It also has established a role in the treatment of Alzheimer's disease patients by limiting neuronal damage in the brain.

-Extra Virgin Olive Oil Component Kills Cancer Cells: Oleocanthal causes a rupture of a part of the cancerous cell which release enzymes and cause cell death.
+Extra Virgin Olive Oil Component Kills Cancer Cells: Oleocanthal causes a rupture of a part of the cancerous cell which releases enzymes and causes cell death.
 Without harming healthy cells.
 In this way, cancer cells are killed by their own enzymes.

 A study published in the scientific journal Diabetes Care showed that a Mediterranean style diet rich in olive oil reduced the risk of type II diabetes by almost 50 percent compared to a low-fat diet.
 Type II diabetes is the most common and preventable form of diabetes.